 2014 Hall of Fame Inductees

 Dave Moore is a visionary and a pioneer in the effort to protect land in New Jersey.
 He has helped create organizations like New Jersey Future, the Association of New Jersey Environmental Commissions, the Highlands Coalition and the Pinelands Preservation Alliance.
 He served as Director of the New Jersey Conservation Foundation (NJCF) from 1969 to 1999.
 During his tenure over 77,000 acres were preserved as public open space.
 Under his leadership, NJCF was also a major force behind the Pinelands Protection Act, the Freshwater Wetlands Protection Act, Coastal Area Facility Review Act, State Planning Act, Highlands Water Protection and Planning Act and others.
-Dave has chaired the board of the Pinelands Preservation Alliance since 2000.
+Dave is a founding PPA board member and served as chair from 2000 to 2014.

 Michael Catania has been involved in the preservation, restoration or stewardship of more than 65,500 acres throughout the Garden State.
 He began his career as an attorney with the Office of Legislative Services where he drafted many of New Jersey’s conservation and environmental laws including the Pinelands Protection Act.
 As state director of The Nature Conservancy in New Jersey, he was instrumental in the protection of thousands of acres in the Pinelands National Reserve.
 More recently he played a key role in the protection of the 4,200-acre Lenape Farms in Egg Harbor Township.
 Michael currently serves as executive director of Duke Farms in Hillsborough, NJ.